sai8charan/git-course-repo/README.md

   .git hidden folder of git repository -> ls -la command to list all files .git holds all the changes and commits of the repository

-  ##Steps to commit the changes to git hub
+  ## Steps to commit and push the changes to git hub

   ->Edit the file
   ->git status : This command shows all the changes made to repository but not saved ie; updated files, deleted files, created files. image.png
   ->git add . : To add all the tracked and untracked changes to stage area image.png
+  ->git push : to update changes to remote repository where our git hub is hosted